alexhoedlmoser/minigame1-alexh/README.md

 <img src="./Screenshots/ConceptSketch3.jpg" width="300">
 </div>

 ### Lessons learned
 - How to start concepting a game
 - Working with Unity 2D Colliders and Rigidbodies
 - Working with Unity Inputs (Horizontal Axis)
+- Working with Scriptable Objects in Unity

+### Third Party Material
+- PersistableSO.cs Script by Neil North (northy179 on github.com)

 ##### © Copyright by Alexander Hödlmoser